matortheeternal/CVoxelEngine/README.md

 You need to install the SDL dlls in your system root directory in order to build or run my CVoxelEngine.
 I have provided the 64-bit SDL dlls in the lib folder of this repository, which you'd install in %SystemRoot%\SysWOW64 (e.g. C:\Windows\SysWOW64).

 ## Building
 You can build this project with Microsoft Visual Studio.
 Project files are provided.

-## Release
 Check out the [releases section](https://github.com/matortheeternal/CVoxelEngine/releases) for compiled builds.

 ## Usage
 ### Fractal generation